You’re Making a Difference Here

 Justin’s Impact in Phon Si

 Students in the Phon Si Primary School were previously learning in provisional structures with zinc roofing and dirt floors.
 Three classrooms were shared among five classes and overcrowding is hindering the learning environment.
-Additionally, there is electricity or water supply at the school.
+Additionally, there is electricity and water supply at the school.

 PoP has partnered with the Phon Si community to build a new three-classroom structure.
 The community is committed to providing higher-quality education to its students, and contributed 20% of the resources and labor required for construction.